Attractions in Rome Fontanone

 Piazza della Madonna dei Monti

-This tiny piazza not too far from the Colosseum is a lovely spot to hang out.
-Decorated with a picturesque 16th-century fountain, the piazza comes alive in the evening and on the weekends.
-It attracts people of all ages, all eager to partake in the social vibe of the neighbourhood.
+This tiny piazza, not too far from the Colosseum, is a lovely spot to hang out.
+Decorated with a picturesque 16th-century fountain, it comes alive in the evening and on the weekends.
+It attracts people of all ages, eager to partake in the social vibe of the neighbourhood.

 Grab a drink from one of the nearby bars and join the locals on the steps of the fountain as you enjoy the moment.
 If you’re here during summer, you might come across some musicians and entertainers.
 Whether you want to feel like you’re on a set of a movie set in Italy or just want to escape the tourists, this is the place for you.